AABearBots/First-Closed-Doors-Competition/README.md

 There are four AACloud modules particularly significant to trading algobots:

-* _Data Dependencies_: Your trading algobot's config file contains two declarations of dependencies: data and status dependencies.
-Dependencies exist because t-gobots use other algobot's datasets, or require certain data to be on a certain state.
-The dependencies modules load declared dependencies and pass them on to the bot through the Assistant module.

-* _Status Dependencies_: Your trading algobot's config file contains two declarations of dependencies: data and status dependencies.
-Dependencies exist because t-gobots use other algobot's datasets, or require certain data to be on a certain state.
+* _Data Dependencies_ & _Status Dependencies_: Your trading algobot's config file contains two declarations of dependencies: data and status dependencies.
+Dependencies exist because t-bots use other algobot's datasets, or require certain data to be on a certain state.
 The dependencies modules load declared dependencies and pass them on to the bot through the Assistant module.

 * _Context_: In terms of context, trading algobots require the latest status report, the history of what was done on previous runs and the execution context tracking balances, trades, positions and so on.
 Context is saved in files as outputs of trading algobots.
 The context module reads the last status report, gets the date of the last execution, fetches the corresponding context file and serves it to the Assistant module.